huanglulin/Gene-mutation-burden-analysis-tutorial-version-1/README.md

 CCT8L2  22:17073133
 ```

+### 2.3 Make Weight file using the CADD score of the ANNOVAR annotation file

-### 2.3 Make Weight file using the CADD score of the ANNOVAR annotation file vcf4chr22_quality100_SNPs.hg19_multianno.txt (CADD13_PHRED score, the larger value indicate more functional damage for a variant).
+Make Weight file using the CADD score of the ANNOVAR annotation file vcf4chr22_quality100_SNPs.hg19_multianno.txt (CADD13_PHRED score, the larger value indicate more functional damage for a variant).
 For more information about the CADD score, please infer http://cadd.gs.washington.edu/info.

 The Weight file is like this: